PlusAuth/plusauth-react-native-starter/README.md

 yarn start
 ```

-Finally, run the application in an Android device with:
+Finally, run the application on an Android device with:

 ```shell
 npm run android